testflows/TestFlows-Asserts/README.rst

   Assertion statements are not modified and the default AssertionError_ class is not overridden.
 * High performance.
-  No extra code is executed if assertion does not fail unless assertion has side effects.
+  No extra code is executed if the assertion does not fail unless the assertion has side effects.
 * No external dependencies.
 * Simple API that only exposes **error** method and **this** context manager.
 * Compatible with most Python test frameworks.